 Dr. Amma's service and outreach work can be viewed through three lenses:

-Contributions of her research area and work to the public, corporations, and national venues through public speaking and dialogue facilitation;
+Contributions of her research area and work to the public, corporations, and national venues through creative executive leadership, strategic planning, public speaking, and dialogue facilitation;

-Leadership and committee positions to represent her institution, colleagues, and students; and
+Leadership and committee positions on national boards; and

 Giving back through mentorship, advocacy, and community outreach.